shangxiao/blog/articles/setting-up-temporal-tables-in-postgres.md

 Defining Triggers - Second Attempt
 ----------------------------------

 As elegant as the update trigger is, it won't work in the real world because it relies on the primary key being deferrable.
-Primary keys are only deferrable if there are no foreign keys referring to them.
+Primary & unique keys are only deferrable if there are no foreign keys referring to them.

 Defining Views